 - Start drawing your shapes.
 We recommend that you place the shape representing your main topic at the top and link to other shapes in a downward hierarchy.
 The more important the idea or concept, the closer it should be to the main topic in the hierarchy.

 - Connect the ideas and concepts you brainstormed to the main topic and to each other.

 See more concept map templates and examples.Go now

 How can Lucidchart help?

 As you can see from the templates throughout this article, Lucidchart has a huge selection of different types of graphic organizers for education.
-With a free Educational account, students and teachers can use these resources to organize ideas, plan assignments, evaluate learning, and more.
-Sign up and upgrade your Lucidchart account.
+With an Educational account, students and teachers can use these resources to organize ideas, plan assignments, evaluate learning, and more.

 Want to fully invest in bringing 21st-century learning to your classroom?
 Try Lucid for Education and create assignments that enable critical thinking, creativity, and collaboration.Learn more

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.